studentyaoshi/IACRC/README.md

 # Introduction

-Genome-wide association studies (GWASs) is an effective strategy to dentify susceptibility for human complex diseases.
+Genome-wide association studies (GWASs) is an effective strategy to identify susceptibility for human complex diseases.
 However, missing heritability is still a big problem.
-Here we developed a pipeline named interaction analyses within chromatin regulatory circuitry (IACRC), to identify geenetic variants impacting complex traits.
+Here we developed a pipeline named interaction analyses within chromatin regulatory circuitry (IACRC), to identify genetic variants impacting complex traits.
 IACRC would automatically selected chromatin regulatory circuits regions with Hi-C datasets, enhancer data, and super enhancer regions.
-SNP × SNP interaction analyses were then performed  in regions within chromatin regulatory ciircuits.
+SNP × SNP interaction analyses were then performed in regions within chromatin regulatory circuits.

 # License